 Gaining Insights from Big Data

-Business operations require insights on data from customers and other organizations, government agencies and other research organizations.
-In addition they may be required to analyze inputs from social media, satellite, drones, and sensors that generate vast amounts of unstructured data in a variety of formats including image, voice and text.
-They will also have to process transactional and reference data that may exist in databases within software applications running commercially developed databases like IBM’s DB2, Microsoft’ SQL Servers, or Oracle.
+Efficient business operations require insights on data aggregated from customers and other organizations, government agencies and external research organizations.
+In addition business leaders may seek insights on external trends.
+This requires continual analysis of inputs from social media, satellite, drones, and sensors that generate vast amounts of unstructured data in a variety of formats.
+Such analysis may have to be correlated against transactional and reference data from databases like IBM’s DB2, Microsoft’ SQL Servers, or Oracle.

 The figure below (source) highlights a framework to leverage Big Data techniques including Reporting,Dashboards and Data Discovery in a corporate environment.
 Such data can be cataloged, indexed, and queried using well-understood tools and techniques.